-The Poetry Hub believes that poetry and poets must push language to its limits, and hence take the risks with language from which all genres of writing benefit.
+The Poetry Hub believes that poetry and poets push language to its limits and take the risks with language from which all genres of writing benefit.

 For those wishing to go one stage further, the MA in Creative Writing will enable students to develop, explore and challenge their expertise in the writing of poetry.
 MA students will belong to a community of aspiring poets who share exactly the same learning values as they do.
 The reading of poetry will quadruple.
 Many students, at this stage, begin to publish their first poems.

-All poetry teaching at Bath Spa University emphasises the importance of the publishing market.
-The protocols of poetry publishing are idiosyncratically particular and need to be understood by all poetry students.
-Graduates from the MA in Creative Writing: Poetry have published collections with Tall Lighthouse, Oversteps, Seren, Smith/Doorstop, Mulfran Press, Templar Poetry, New York Quarterly—among other poetry publishers.
-Others have placed poems in individual journals and publications such as Poetry Review, PN Review, The Best Australian Poetry, Under the Radar, The Rialto, Poetry Wales, The Edinburgh Review, The Warwick Review, The Long Poem Magazine, The London Magazine, Stand Magazine, The New Welsh Review, Smiths Knoll, Tears in the Fence, Magma, The Interpreter’s House, Orbis, Staple, among many others.
+Others have placed poems in individual journals and publications such as Poetry Review, PN Review, The Best Australian Poetry, Under the Radar, The Rialto, Poetry Wales, The Edinburgh Review, The Warwick Review, The Long Poem Magazine, The London Magazine, Stand Magazine, The New Welsh Review, Smiths Knoll, Tears in the Fence, Magma, The Interpreter’s House, Orbis and Staple, among many others.